The most frequently asked questions about funerals, cremation, memorials, and much more. Explore our Knowledge Base below.

 When people refer to above-ground burial, they usually mean a mausoleum.

-Our team went to several different cemeteries and funeral home that had mausoleums and took photos.
+Our team went to several different cemeteries and funeral homes that had mausoleums and took photos so that you could see what the inside of a mausoleum looks like.

 A crypt is a vault or enclosure for the entombment of the dead.
 Crypts are often underground, but they can also be above ground inside a mausoleum.